CodeTheCity/PROD/background.md

 Proper open data which is
 * not a PDF,
 * in a neutral, machine-readable format (e.g. CSV not Excel)
-* explicitly licensed for re-use (e.g. using the OGL)
+* explicitly licensed for re-use using the [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/ )
 * meets at least 3 stars on the [five star open data shema[(http://5stardata.info/en/)

 # What will we do with it